DRYOC/dice52/README.md

 > ⚠️ **EXPERIMENTAL PROTOCOL** — Dice52-PQ is an experimental research protocol.
 It has not been audited, formally verified, or standardized.
 Do not use in production systems without independent security review.

 Dice52 explores **entropy-robust post-quantum ratcheting** for secure channels.
-It is a key agreement protocol that uses ML-DSA (Dilithium) signatures and ML-KEM (Kyber) key encapsulation to achieve quantum-resistant authenticated key exchange.
+It is a key agreement protocol that uses **hybrid KEM** (ML-KEM/Kyber + X25519), ML-DSA (Dilithium) signatures to achieve quantum-resistant authenticated key exchange with classical security as a defense-in-depth.

 **Goal:** A post-quantum, authenticated, forward-secret, per-message-key encryption protocol that preserves Dice52's Ko ordering concept.

+**Hybrid KEM:** The shared secret remains secure provided at least one of the component KEMs (Kyber or X25519) remains secure.
+This follows the industry-standard approach used in TLS 1.3 hybrids, Signal PQ experiments, and OpenSSH PQ mode.

 --------------------------------